stac-utils/stac-terminal/README.md

 Install from PyPi:

 ```
-$ pip install termstac
+$ pip install stacterm
 ```

 PySTAC and Pandas are required, along with two dependencies for rendering tables (`termtables`) and plots (`plotext`) in the terminal.

 ## Usage

-The detailed usage examples below are shown using a saved file, however `termstac` can also read in stdin allowing other programs to pipe output to it, such as [pystac-api-client](https://github.com/stac-utils/pystac-api-client).
+The detailed usage examples below are shown using a saved file, however `stacterm` can also read in stdin allowing other programs to pipe output to it, such as [pystac-api-client](https://github.com/stac-utils/pystac-api-client).

 ```
 $ export STAC_API_URL=https://earth-search.aws.element84.com/v0
-$ stac-client search --intersects aoi.json --datetime 2020-07-01/2020-12-31 -c sentinel-s2-l2a-cogs landsat-8-l1-c1 | termstac cal --label platform
+$ stac-client search --intersects aoi.json --datetime 2020-07-01/2020-12-31 -c sentinel-s2-l2a-cogs landsat-8-l1-c1 | stacterm cal --label platform
 ```

 ![](images/cal.png)

-All of the sub-commands in `termstac` can take optional field names.
+All of the sub-commands in `stacterm` can take optional field names.
 A field name is:

 - `id`: The ID of the Item
 - `date`: The date portion of the Item's `datetime` field